Experience the Polques Lagoon hot springs and bathe in the thermal waters

 - Round-trip transportation

 - Accommodation (1st night: Salt hostel and 2nd night: Basic hostel)

 - Entry fees to Incahuasi Island & Eduardo Abaroa National Reserve $28 USD

 - Transfer to San Pedro de Atacama in Chile $11 USD

 In order to obtain this discount, the child must be up to 10 years of age on the date they are due to take the tour.

 CHANGES: If you change the tour date before 5:00 pm (La Paz time) 3 days before the tour begins, there is 35% administration fee.

-NO SHOWS & CANCELLATIONS: If you cancel 3 days prior to the tour before 5:00 pm (La Paz time) or earlier, a 35% administration fee will apply.
-After this time, there is a 100% no show or cancellation fee.
+NO SHOWS & CANCELLATIONS: If you cancel 3 days prior to the tour before 5:00 pm (La Paz time) or earlier, a 35% administration fee (+ the card fee).
+After this time, there is a 100% no-show or cancellation fee.

 You must email firstname.lastname@example.org (include the name of the tour and the reservation number) to cancel this tour or to make any changes.